 Like white on rice, gumbo and Louisiana are inseparable.
-Nowhere else in the world will you find our signature dish prepared as well or served with as much gusto!
+Nowhere else in the world will you find Louisiana's signature dish of gumbo prepared as well or served with as much gusto!
 Join us every October and November for these delicious gumbo festivals.

-October 9-11, 2020 Chackbay: The Louisiana Gumbo Festival is in Chackbay, the “Gumbo Capital of Louisiana” (as declared by the state legislature), and has been running strong every October for more than 44 years.
+October 9-11, 2020 Chackbay: The Louisiana Gumbo Festival is in Chackbay, the “Gumbo Capital of Louisiana” (as declared by the state legislature), and has been going strong every October for nearly 50 years.
 If the fest’s first four decades are any indication, the crowds of thousands will be returning for years to come.
-Get your fill of spicy gumbo (volunteers cook 500 gallons of gumbo!) and other Cajun specialties like jambalaya, and then watch athletes run off their meal during the Gumbo 5K.
+Get your fill of spicy gumbo (volunteers cook 500 gallons of gumbo!) and other Cajun specialties like jambalaya, and then dance all weekend long with a packed schedule of live music every day.

-Not to be outdone by Chackbay, Bridge City boasts its title as the “Gumbo Capital of the World.”
+October 2020 Bridge City: Not to be outdone by Chackbay, Bridge City boasts its title as the “Gumbo Capital of the World.”
 The Bridge City Gumbo Festival has grown into one of the New Orleans area’s premier food events (of which there are plenty), with annual visitation numbers topping 60,000 attendees.
 A fierce competition to see who can cook the best gumbo makes for a memorable weekend filled with delicious food, gumbo and some of the area's best chefs.
 You’ll want to see what’s cooking in Bridge City at this October event.

 October 10-11, 2020 New Iberia: Watch and be amazed as more than 100 teams of gumbo pros cook up their best pots (from scratch) at this annual October competition.
-At this cook-off, everything, from the roux to the rice, is prepared on site, meaning attendees are getting the freshest bite with every bowl.
+At this cook-off, everything from the roux to the rice is prepared on site, meaning attendees are getting the freshest bite with every bowl.
 Get one of the champion award-winning gumbo recipes.